wrench-project/eduwrench/web/_pedagogic_modules/include_networking_fundamentals/topologies.md

 scope, defines which route is to be taken, for instance the blue route.
-We will always assume that the routes are static, i.e., data flowing from one host to another always traverses the same set of links (in the example above, one one of the blue and red routes actually exists).
+We will always assume that the routes are static, i.e., data flowing from one host to another always traverses the same set of links (in the example above, one of the blue and red routes actually exists).

 #### End-to-end Network Routes